pursuit-curriculum/unit-front-end-web-development/intro-to-dom/readme.md

 ![change first list item](./assets/li-innertext-change.png)

-Hopefully, all those drills of accessing objects and things within the objects are helping you understand how to access the DOM and where this practice can be applied practically.
+Hopefully, all those drills of accessing arrays of objects and items within the objects are helping you understand how to access the DOM and where this practice can be applied practically.

 Try a different one: